 Are you looking for a cute Easter treat that is easy to make in minutes?
-These Oreo Bunnies are so fun and easy to put together.
-Kids of all ages will enjoy these cute chocolate covered bunny treats.
+No bake Oreo Bunnies are so fun and easy to put together.
+Kids of all ages will enjoy making and eating these cute chocolate covered bunny cookies.

-Since Easter is just days away, I decided to hop to it and turn chocolate covered Oreos into bunnies.
-Adding straws and putting them into a basket made a cute centerpiece for our dinner table.
+Since Easter is coming soon, I decided to hop to it and turn chocolate covered Oreos into bunnies.
+Adding straws and putting them into a basket made a fun centerpiece for our dinner table.

-Most Easter treats require lots of ingredients and lots of time in the kitchen.
-Chocolate covered Oreos are easy to make in minutes.
-All you need are a few ingredients and some patience while the chocolate dries.
+Most Easter recipes require lots of ingredients and lots of time in the kitchen.
+Chocolate covered Oreo bunnies are an easy treat that can be made in no time at all.

-- Use foam, shredded paper, and a basket to create an edible centerpiece for your dinner table.
+- Edible Centerpiece.
+Use foam, shredded paper, and a basket to create a cute and delicious decoration for your dinner table.